openzim/youtube/README.md

 `youtube2zim` produces a single ZIM file for a youtube request (`channel`, `user`, `playlist`).

-`youtube2zim-playlists` allows you to ** automatically create one ZIM file per playlist** of a given channel or user instead.
+`youtube2zim-playlists` allows you to **automatically create one ZIM file per playlist** of a given channel or user instead.

 This script is a wrapper around `youtube2zim` and is bundled with the main package.

 The difference between a channel and a user is due to Youtube legacy.
 Some old users have to be searched as a user, while more recent ones have to be searched as a channel.
-Try your best bet, and if it fails try the ohter type.
+Try your best bet, and if it fails try the other type.

 ## Usage